4rkal/blog/content/posts/feathernero.md

 I highly recommend that you use a linux distribution and NOT windows for cold storage.
 Linux is free and opensource.
 I highly recommend pepermintOS or MX linux as they are lightweight and pretty easy to setup.

-I will not be guiding you on how to install linux.
+I will not be guiding you on how to install [[linux]].
 But here are some resourses to help you get started:

 - [Installing PeperMintOS](https://peppermintos.com/guide/downloading/) <--  somewhat 32 bit support, lightweight